Pukekohe railway station

 Pukekohe railway station is a railway station in Pukekohe, New Zealand.
-It is the southern terminus (but not for electric services) of the Southern Line of the Auckland railway network.
-The station has an island platform between the main lines and an original wooden station building complete with signal panel.
+It is the southern terminus of the Southern Line of the Auckland railway network.

-Pukekohe was 30 mi south of Auckland in 1882, or, in 1943, 30 mi 1 ch via Newmarket, or 32 mi 17 ch via Orakei and 61 m above sea level.
+Pukekohe was 30 mi south of Auckland in 1882, or, in 1943, 30 mi 1 ch via Newmarket, or 32 mi 17 ch via Ōrākei and 61 m above sea level.
 In 1913 the station was rebuilt to the south, away from the town centre and it was converted to an island platform in 1941 and rebuilt again from 2016.

 History

 The railway from Ōtāhuhu reached West Pukekohe in 1873 and the line opened to Mercer on 20 May 1875, though initially there was no goods service.
 The station caused the town centre to be refocused along King Street.
 A rimu and kauri 4th class station and stationmaster's house were built in 1875.
+In 1875 Pukekohe had two trains a day in each direction taking about 2 hours from Auckland.
+In 2019 journeys to Auckland took 1hr 11mins, running half hourly.
 Additions were made in 1878 and 1883, so that by 1884 it also had a cart approach to the platform, a 60 ft by 30 ft goods shed, loading bank, cattle yards, weighbridge and urinals.
 In 1902 the station had an iron roof and contained a ladies' waiting room, public vestibule, railway and postal room, and porter's room.
 There were four sidings in connection with the station, and the staff consisted of the stationmaster, two cadets, a messenger, and a porter.
 There was a Post Office at the station from 1883 to 1909, though a conflict between the departments in 1883.
 Further railway houses were added in 1909, 1911 and 1955.

 A wooden section of platform was replaced by bitumen in 1936.
 In 1978 the platform was 216 m long.

 In 1986 the footbridge was shortened and it was proposed to close the station to goods in less than wagon loads and in 1987 tenders were called for removal of the goods shed.

+Since 2000, the country town of Pukekohe has been the southern terminus for the Southern Line.
+However, suburban trains started or terminated at the former terminus at Papakura (18.2 km north of Pukekohe) because network electrification had not extended beyond Papakura at the time.
+An hourly diesel train shuttle service operated between Pukekohe and Papakura between July 2015 and August 2022, when EMU electric services were inaugurated for Southern Line services.